MarnieMaddock/Lif_to_Tif/README.md

 This macro is used to convert .lif files to individual .tif images.
 This enhances usability of other ImageJ Macros (lif files do not work great with macros).

-If you have images from any of the Leica microscopes, the images must be saved individually first as .tif to ensure any of the following macros work :) Here is a code to do this quickly every time!
+If you have images from any of the Leica microscopes, the images must be saved individually first as .tif to ensure any of the following macros work :)
 Before using any of the macros I have made/found, all .lif files made with the microscopes have to separated.
 I.e. if you have saved photos under a project, each individual picture needs to be saved as its own entity.
 ![image](https://github.com/MarnieMaddock/SaveAllTif/assets/120872999/dc5e0a01-1021-4205-9a4e-297ab9fadcd6)